marcela-reyna/alertmedia/README.md

 **AlertMedia Assignment**

-The following test repo contains UI automation written in python using selenium.
-This automation performs a google search of 'stackoverflow' then clicks through several links, buttons, radio buttons on the page as well as enters input into text boxes and gets element values.
+The following test repo contains UI automation written in python using the selenium framework.
+This automation performs a google search of 'stackoverflow', clicks through several links and buttons as well as enters input into text boxes and gets element values.

 **Pre-Reqs:**